rolling-scopes-school/react-native-course/react/homework.md

 13. Add to global state
     - **switches for sorting** (at least three sorting options).
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
     - **switches for pagination.** It should be possible to select the number of results per page and the number of the page we are currently on, the total number of pages.
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
-14. The customer has changed the requirements for the output:
-    - Now, when you click on each item from the search results, you do not need to open a modal, but open the information on the same div.
-    - Also add a "Back" link on this div that should allow to hide the information and show the search bar with results again.
-    - Display the current position in the header.
-    - The detail page should take data from the global state.

 ### Score